 Reports, analysis and official statistics

 Consultations and strategy

 Data, Freedom of Information releases and corporate reports

-As an employer, you don’t have any tax, National Insurance or reporting obligations if you provide welfare counselling services for your employees.
+As an employer, you do not have any tax, National Insurance or reporting obligations if you provide welfare counselling services for your employees.

 The counselling service must be:

-If you provide counselling as part of a salary sacrifice arrangement it won’t be exempt.
+If you provide counselling as part of a salary sacrifice arrangement it will not be exempt.
 You’ll need to report on form P11D whichever amount is higher:

 Read more detailed information on exemption for welfare counselling.